Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

 ## Usage
-Start the scraper.py script with:
+Start the scraper.py script with this command or with the steps under Usecase:
 ```
 python3 scraper.py
 ```
-Or with the steps under Usecase.

-Choose your fare from the list (with numbers)!
+And choose your fare from the list (with numbers)!

 **Attention:**